A Complete Mixology Guide: 15 Sake Cocktail Recipes

 Photo by Jake Lee

 A riff on the classic piña colada, the sake colada features SakéOne’s Moonstone “Coconut Lemongrass” nigori sake.
 Having notes of rich coconut and fragrant lemongrass, this sake is ideal for the sake colada.
 Utilizing yuzu juice in place of pineapple juice not only assists the lemongrass flavors, but also keeps this cocktail Japanese oriented.
-Using a ginger liqueur such as Domaine de Canton also assists in preserving the complimentary lemongrass notes of the sake.
+Using a ginger liqueur such as Domaine de Canton also complements the lemongrass notes of the sake.

 Ingredients: